 It is best to apply most products when the skin is moist because active ingredients can penetrate better when they are dissolved.
 Once your cream has dried up, the rate of penetration decreases dramatically.
 Don’t wipe your skin dry after you cleansed or washed it if you intend to apply a product.
 If the skin is too wet, just pat it a little with a towel.
 Alternatively, you can use a spray-on toner before applying your moisturizer to ensure your skin is slightly damp.
 My favorite is Aliquote Skin HydraGlow Mist.

 Warm skin absorbs ingredients better.
 Before applying a product, make sure your skin isn’t cold.
 Apply a warm towel if needed.

 When cleansing your skin, don’t use regular soap or shampoo (too drying and will disrupt your skin’s pH), simply use a good moisturizing cleanser and warm (but not hot) water.
-Here are a few moisturizing cleansers I like during the cold winter months:
+Here are a few moisturizing cleansers I like for dry skin types: